Ri Chol-myong

 Ri Chol-myong (리철명, born 18 February 1988) is a North Korean international football player.
 He plays for Pyongyang City in the DPR Korea League.

+International career

 He has played on 44 occasions for the North Korean national team, scoring a goal in the 2010 AFC Challenge Cup against Kyrgyzstan.
 He has been called up to their 23-man squad for the 2010 FIFA World Cup.

 Ri Chol-myong was a part of the squad in the 2010 Asian Games.
 Korea DRR lost 8–9 in a penalty shoot-out in the hands of UAE in the quarter-finals.
 Korea DPR lost because of the penalty Ri missed.